The cheapest apartments for rent in Midtown, Houston

 Listed at $850/month, this studio apartment, located at 1624 Holman St., is 38.2% less than the $1,375/month median rent for a studio in Midtown.

-Building amenities include outdoor space, garage parking and on-site laundry.
-In the unit, look for a ceiling fan and hardwood flooring.
-Cats and dogs are not welcome.
+Building amenities include outdoor space, on-site laundry and garage parking.
+You'll also find a ceiling fan and hardwood flooring in the unit.
+Pets are not welcome.

 (See the complete listing here.)

-You can expect a dishwasher and a balcony in the unit.
-The building features a swimming pool and garage parking.
+In the unit, the listing promises a dishwasher and a balcony.
+The building features garage parking and a swimming pool.
 Pet owners, take heed: This property is both dog-friendly and cat-friendly.
-There's no leasing fee required for this rental.
+The rental doesn't require a leasing fee.

 (See the complete listing here.)